 A usual thumb drive is internally made of a USB connector, a storage controller, a crystal oscillator, and a NAND flash memory chip.
 That means data is stored through an integrated circuit memory chip which is insulated electrically.
 Usually, they are manufactured externally with plastic, metal, rubberized, or aluminum casings around the integrated memory chip.

 The USB connector is usually protected by removable caps and some of them are designed to be retracted inside the body.
-Most of the thumb drives or USB flash drives use standard type-A USB connector and draws power from the computer through the connector.
+Most thumb drives or USB flash drives use a standard type-A USB connector and draw power from the computer through the connector.